 Degree of infectivity in relation to indoor humidity.

-Prof. Dr. Akiko Iwasaki of Yale states that at a relative humidity of around 50%, inhaled viruses are repelled and robust immune responses are generated.
+Prof. Dr. Akiko Iwasaki of Yale states that at a relative humidity of around 50%, inhaled viruses are repelled, and robust immune responses are generated.
 Our immune system is less able to defend itself against pathogens in dry air.
 The body defends itself with the mucous membranes of the respiratory tract, among other things.
 Dry air makes mucus and cilia (which cover the mucous membranes) in your mouth less able to do their job.
 Vibrating hairs in the airways transport contaminated mucus.
-Dry air makes mucus in your mouth "sticky".
+Dry air makes the mucus in your mouth "sticky."
 This hinders the movement of the bristles and makes it harder to remove unwanted intruders.

 Back in the day, it used to be quite normal to put a pan of water on the stove to keep the humidity level in living spaces up.
 In modern homes and buildings, the focus is mainly on temperature and less on a healthy level of air humidity.
-There are however innovative indoor climate solutions that bring a little moisture in the air, ensuring that the air humidity doesn't drop below 40%.
-One of these solutions makes use of indirect/direct adiabatic evaporation, a super sustainable technique using 100% fresh air and a little water.
+There are, however, innovative indoor climate solutions that bring a little moisture into the air, ensuring that the air humidity doesn't drop below 40%.
+One of these solutions uses indirect/direct adiabatic evaporation, a super sustainable technique using 100% fresh air and a little water.

 Ventilation provides air purification, which reduces the number of virus particles, according to REHVA.
 By adding clean air from outside, you dilute and displace the polluted air in a building.
 The more often a room is ventilated per hour, the cleaner the air becomes.

 An important task for the HVAC industry is to optimize the technology to meet the observations above without increasing energy consumption.
 An interesting challenge for all producers.
 As we often see that in order to control energy consumption, only a limited amount of fresh air is often added to existing cooling systems.